-Punchy guitars, hot harps and Mongolian singers, unusual at least very memorable, almost ethereal.
-The track and the band is a standout musical adventure (from New York).
+Punchy guitars, hot harps and Mongolian singers — unusual at least, very memorable, almost ethereal.
+The track and the band are a standout musical adventure from New York.

 Rosa created music with an Amazonian tribe and an Iranian movie director.
 This song brings these unlikely forces together.

 Oskar Zybart: Jom Comyn, “Why Do You Love Me”

 Jom Comyn meets old Motown, and they become fast friends.

 *This song is not available on Spotify, but you can hear it here.